EPS foam recycling - How to Recycle Expanded Polystyrene

 Step 1: Collect the waste

-Collect the waste: First, the EPS is collected separately and cleaned of other material.
-It can e.g. take place in shops where EPS is sorted from other packaging materials or at recycling sites where the EPS is sorted from other types of waste etc. To ensure the highest possible price for the compacted EPS, it is important that EPS with concrete or dirt on it must be sorted out.
+First, the EPS is collected separately and rid of other materials.
+This can take place in shops where EPS is sorted from other packaging materials or at recycling sites where the EPS is sorted from other types of waste.
+To ensure the highest possible price for the compacted EPS, EPS with concrete or dirt on it must be sorted out.

 The pure EPS is then collected and shipped to the RUNI compactor.
-It is most optimal if the compaction takes place near the collection, as large amounts of air will otherwise be transported.
+It is most optimal if the compaction takes place near the collection area, to avoid transporting large volumes of air with your pure extract.

 Step 2: Compaction in the RUNI screw press

-The RUNI is then fed manually, via a conveyor belt or from a silo.
+The RUNI is then fed manually via a conveyor belt or from a silo.
 When the EPS enters the hopper on the RUNI, it is crushed into smaller pieces by the pre-crusher.
 These chunks of expanded polystyrene then fall into the screw.
-Subsequently, the screw and the hydraulic jaws ensure that the EPS is compressed into blocks that are easy to handle, stack and transport.
-The RUNI does not add heat to the process, it is only the friction in the EPS itself that creates heat to ensure cohesive blocks.
-As a result, the RUNI also uses less energy than other devises for compacting EPS.
+Subsequently, the screw and the hydraulic jaws ensure that the EPS is compressed into blocks that are easy to handle, stack, and transport.
+The RUNI does not add heat to the process; it is the friction in the EPS itself that creates heat to ensure cohesive blocks.
+As a result, the RUNI uses less energy than other devices for compacting EPS.

 Step 3: Pack and ship the compacted EPS for further recycling

-Find the Right Compactor for Your EPS Foam Recycling
+Find the Right Compactor for Your EPS Recycling

 RUNI offers EPS compactors in 4 basic sizes:

-SK120: This model is available in both a manual and an automatic version.
-Both of them have a capacity of 18 kg / hour and they are therefore well suited for places that handle up to 10 tons of EPS annually, e.g. retail and small industrial enterprises.
+SK120: This model is available in manual and automatic versions.
+They both have a capacity of 18 kg/hour, making them well-suited for places that handle up to 10 tons of EPS annually, e.g., retail and small industrial enterprises.
 This model is typically fed manually.
 Read more here.

-SK200: This model is also available in both a manual and automatic version.
-They both have a capacity of 45 kg / hour and are therefore recommended for places that handle between 10 and 30 tons per year.
-In addition, this model is also available in a TWIN version that has a capacity of 90 kg / day.
-This model is recommended for an annual quantity of up to 50 tons per year.
+SK200: This model is also available in manual and automatic versions.
+Both versions have a capacity of 45 kg/hour, making them a perfect fit for places that handle between 10 and 30 tons per year.
+In addition, this model is also available in a TWIN version with a capacity of 90 kg/day.
+This model is recommended for an annual quantity of up to 50 tons.
 These models are typically fed manually.
 Read more about SK200 here and SK200Twin here.

 If you need a larger compaction capacity, we also offer larger systems where several compactors are combined with an independent shredder and a silo for storing the granulated EPS before it goes into the compactors themselves.
 Read more about our silo solutions here.